 These shrubs from the Americas and East Asia provide gardeners with a rich source of plants for understory, mixed border, foundation, and specimen planting.
-They are grown for their large, showy flowerheads, which are comprised of small, fertile flowers and larger, infertile flowers.
-On some, the wide range of flower colors is affected by pH (producing pink flowers over 6.0, and blue, below).
+They are grown for their large, showy flower heads, which are comprised of small, fertile flowers and larger, infertile flowers.
+On some, the wide range of flower colors is affected by pH (producing pink flowers over 6.0, and blue).
 Many species produce attractive foliage and interesting peeling bark with maturity.
-Hydrangeas are invaluable for fresh and dried cut flower arrangements.
+Hydrangeas are invaluable for fresh and dried cut-flower arrangements.

-CareGrow in moist, but well-drained soil.
-Sun to partial shade.
+CareGrow in moist, well-drained soil and in sun to partial shade.
 Provide shelter from drying winds.
-Pruning practice depends on whether the hydrangea blooms on the current or previous season's wood. ( H. paniculata is the only species that benefits from hard pruning.)
+Pruning practice depends on whether the hydrangea blooms on the current or previous season's wood.
+(H. paniculata is the only species that benefits from hard pruning.)

 PropagationSow seed in a cold frame in spring; take softwood cuttings in early summer, hardwood cuttings in winter.

 ProblemsGray mold, slugs, powdery mildew, rust, ringspot virus, leaf spots